You just received your first instant message from your new French pal!

 Example: C la vi = C’est la vie (That’s life), Cv = ça va (How’s it going?).

 When this comes at the start of a message it means Coucou!, a very informal way to say “hey!” to family and friends.
-For those who have brushed up on their French greetings, recognizing tis at the start of a message will be a piece of cake.
+For those who have brushed up on their French greetings on FluentU, recognizing this at the start of a message will be a piece of cake.